We Love Brooklyn Bridge Park!

 Hello Everyone!
 Happy November!

 We have an update!

 This letter to the BBPC board provides the data and asks the Park Corp to redact the Denham report and revise its public testimony accordingly.
-It is just not right for the “fact checker” to make such blatant errors.
+It is just not right for the “fact-checker” to make such blatant errors.
 This is readily-available info that is supposed to be the basis of her work.
-This episode also demonstrates how important it is for the Park Corp to publicly release its financial model and the other information given to Ms. Denham.
+This episode also demonstrates how important it is for Park Corp to publicly release its financial model and the other information given to Ms. Denham.

 Have a beautiful fall playing outdoors in Brooklyn Bridge Park!

 Hello!!!
 Are you here to email the Govvy?!!
 Hooray!

 [will] Andrew Cuomo for [be our] Park Savior … ?!?XO?@?I!